moby/moby/docs/sources/index.md

 ## About this guide

-In this introduction we will take you on a tour.
-Let us show you what makes Docker so amazing and help you to *get started*.
+In this introduction we will take you on a tour and show you what makes Docker tick.

 On the [**first page**](introduction/understanding-docker.md), which is **_informative_**: